Interesting Research Supporting a Content Marketing Strategy

 Still not convinced?

-As I was preparing for a recent presentation, I found some good statistics from Hubspot.
-In a report titled “The State of Inbound Marketing 2010“, they reveal interesting behaviour discovered from surveying over 230 marketing professionals.
-I want to share them with you because these two graphs, more than anything, convince me it’s a good approach.
-(Note: Inbound marketing is another way to describe content marketing.)
+As I was preparing for a recent presentation, I found some good statistics from HubSpot.
+In a report titled “The State of Inbound Marketing 2010”, they reveal interesting behaviour discovered from surveying over 230 marketing professionals.

 The average cost per lead for inbound marketing techniques is about one third of other methods.
 In other words, you spend a lot less money and get better results than if you’re using traditional techniques like print advertising, radio spots or TV commercials.